 - What is the probability that a female offspring will be a carrier?

 2. Can a color-blind female have a son that has normal vision?
-Color blindness is caused by a sex- linked recessive allele. *use XN = normal vision and Xn = color blind
+Color blindness is caused by a sex-linked recessive allele. *use XN = not color-blind and Xn = color-blind

 3. Baldness is a sex-linked trait.
-What parental genotypes could produce a bald woman? *use XH = normal hair, and Xh = bald
+What parental genotypes could produce a bald female? *use XH = normal hair, and Xh = bald

 Once you’ve completed the answer sheet, please submit through Blackboard.